buley/personal/src/content/weaknesses.md

 > *“It is not the mountain we conquer, but ourselves.” — Sir Edmund Hillary*

+> *"Our strength grows out of our weaknesses." — Ralph Waldo Emerson*

 *Awareness of limitations isn't about correction—it's about strategic adaptation.
 The goal isn't to dull the blade, but to master its use.*

 I hold myself to high standards, but I recognize that my strengths come with sharp edges.

 My effectiveness is not just about leveraging my capabilities, but understanding where they might become limitations.

 ## Core Tension Points